saqibcare/Paying-through-Smart-Phone/README.md

-Business Account is generated after register your application in developer platform, The key which is given along with business account can be use for the transactions.
-This key represent, that when you will make some transaction from any PayPal account then money will come into your business Account.
+Business Account is generated after register your application in developer platform, The key which is given along with business account can be used for the transactions.
+This key represents, that when you will make some transaction from any PayPal account then money will come into your business Account.

 ![image](clinetID)

-In the given Fig 7 we have a create api in Paypal developer account, and along with this api we get a clientID which we will use in our application development environment to receive the payment in our business account.
+In the given Fig 7 we have a create API in Paypal developer account, and along with this API, we get a clientID which we will use in our application development environment to receive the payment in our business account.

 ### Test Account

 Buyer in the scenario, who pays money.
-Sandbox provides you a test account through which you can perform the dummy transaction.
+The sandbox provides you a test account through which you can perform the dummy transaction.
 These transactions will not credit your Business account money, but it will show that the transactions happened.
-Paypal give you 10000 Euro’s as a welcome money in test account which you can use for the testing the transaction.
+Paypal gives you 10000 Euro as welcome money in test account which you can use for testing the transaction.
 Later it can be extended upon the request.
-This welcome money is just a dummy money, This is not a real money.
+This welcome money is just dummy money, This is not real money.

-BrainTree SDK
+Braintree SDK
 -------------

-BrainTree is also belong to PayPal, this service is more vast and also provided with the back support of PayPal.
-This SDK have over 250 million customers and more vastly used in the payment industry specially in e-commerce sector.
-It is available for both mobile and web therefore consider as more flexible.
-The most important aspect of this SDK is that it provide different debit and credit cards, Paypal and PayPal Credit with the integration of single BrainTree Api.
-BrainTree is the mixture of multiple payment method, which it not only supports the payment through PayPal account but also from different Credit and Debit Card providers.
-Let’s Talk about different services that are provided by BrainTree SDK are as follow @Braintree.
+Braintree also belongs to PayPal, this service is more vast and also provided with the back support of PayPal.
+This SDK has over 250 million customers and more vastly used in the payment industry especially in The e-commerce sector.
+It is available for both mobile and web, therefore, consider more flexible.
+The most important aspect of this SDK is that it provides different debit and credit cards, Paypal and PayPal Credit with the integration of single Braintree API.
+Braintree is the mixture of multiple payment methods, which is not only supporting the payment through PayPal account but also from different Credit and Debit Card providers.
+Let’s Talk about different services that are provided by Braintree SDK are as follow @Braintree.

 ### Checkout Service